latest nhpb_banner 1__compressed

 Outreach, information, and referrals are offered.
 It can help people learn about available services and assistance programs offered in Colorado, at the federal level, and locally.
 Outreach has another benefit of also identifying homebound or isolated people in need of help.

-Free legal assistance services are offered to address counseling, limited representation, and other legal advice.
+Free legal assistance services in Colorado are offered to address counseling, limited representation, and other legal advice.
 Services can assist eligible individuals in dealing with issues of assistance in understanding their rights, financial management, evictions, exercising choices, and exploring government benefits.

 Chore Service is available to seniors and elderly who are physically unable to perform tasks, such as minor repairs, yard work, or heavy cleaning.
 Many agency on aging offices coordinate this.
+They help widow in Colorado, seniors over the age of 60 who live by themselves and others do yard work and other chores.
+Or look here for yardwork services from Catholic Charities.

 Care Coordination involves a coordinator meeting with the senior.
 They will assess his or her needs and work with them to develop a service plan to meet those needs.
 Once services are signed up for and begin, a care coordinator can provide follow-up as well to ensure things are going well.